 Smile Enhancement with Bonding and Contouring

-Sometimes, even the most noticeable tooth blemishes can be corrected with minimal changes to your tooth structure.
+Sometimes, even the most noticeable tooth blemishes can be corrected with minimal changes to tooth structure.
 Together, cosmetic tooth bonding and contouring can dramatically enhance your smile by correcting anything from stubborn teeth stains to chips, cracks, spaces between teeth, and more.
 Bonding and contouring are two separate, minimally invasive procedures that your dentist can perform separately or together, depending on your specific needs and preferences.
-With bonding and/or contouring, you can enjoy a healthier and more attractive smile while preserving a maximum amount of your healthy, natural tooth structure.
+With bonding and/or contouring, you can enjoy a more attractive smile while preserving a maximum amount of your healthy, natural tooth structure.

 Bonding Your Tooth